Jimmy Alapag: National team career

 Alapag first saw action for the Philippines national team in the 2007 FIBA Asia Championship in Tokushima, Japan where they finished 9th overall.
+He wasn't chosen by Coach Yeng Guiao for the 2009 FIBA Asia Championship.
 He returned to action in the FIBA Asia Cup 2011 in Wuhan, China, where this time, he helped guide a young Gilas Pilipinas to the top 4.
 In 2013, he helped Gilas win a silver medal in the Fiba Asia championship, qualifying them for the 2014 FIBA World Cup, with him hitting a clutch three-pointer in their game against South Korea.

 Alapag played his first World Cup stint in Spain.
-He helped his team to win its first World Cup victory for the first time in 40 years, beating Senegal.
-Despite his announcement of retiring from the national team after playing in the world cup, he accepted another offer after Jayson Castro was declared unable to play for the Asian Games in Incheon.
+He helped his team to win its first World Cup victory for the first time in 40 years, in beating Senegal with his 18 points.
+He also hit four three-pointers in the clutch to nearly steal a win against Argentina, who were ranked #3 in the world at the time.
+Despite his announcement of retiring from the national team after playing in the World Cup, he accepted another offer after Jayson Castro was declared unable to play for the Asian Games in Incheon.
 During the tournament, the national team was expected to win gold because of their performance in the World Cup, but they lost three games in a row against Iran, Qatar, and the host, South Korea, respectively.
 At the end of the tournament, he retired from international basketball.